There you have it folks!

-Bob Jackson, former photographer for the Dallas Times Herald who captured on film Ruby shooting Oswald, reveals for the first time on American radio he didn’t see a speck of blood on the body or at the crime scene.
+Bob Jackson, former photographer for the Dallas Times Herald who captured Ruby shooting Oswald on film, reveals for the first time on American radio he didn’t see a speck of blood on the body or at the crime scene.

 20 Oct 2006

 For JFK assassination researchers and truth seekers, a startling revelation was made on American radio Thursday, as Bob Jackson, former Dallas Times Herald photographer, made public for the first time that “not a speck of blood anywhere” was on the body or at the crime scene when Jack Ruby supposedly shot and killed Lee Harvey Oswald.

 Jackson was on assignment for the Dallas paper on the morning of Nov.
 24, 1963, when Oswald was being transferred from his holding cell and snapped the picture seen around the world. a Pulitzer Prize- winning photo, it depicts Oswald grimacing and Jack Ruby, with a fully visible pistol in hand, shooting Oswald.

 After 43 years, Jackson told listeners of Greg Szymanski’s radio show,The Investigative Journal, that he witnessed no blood on Oswald after the shooting, as well as “not a speck of blood” at the crime scene nor leading all the way to Oswald being put in the ambulance.